7digital/7digital-iOS-SDK/README.md

 3. Add libxml2.dylib to your Link Binaries With Libraries Build Phase using the same process as in step 2

+4. In your project's target Build Settings, add -ObjC to the [Other Linker Flags](images/readme_objc.png)

-4. Get your App Credentials at https://api-signup.7digital.com
+5. Get your App Credentials at https://api-signup.7digital.com

-5. In your Application Delegate:
+6. In your Application Delegate:
 	1. Import SevenDigital:

 			#import "SevenDigital.h"